metaleap/mojo/atem/readme.md

 --
     import "github.com/metaleap/atmo/atem"

-atem is a minimal and low-level interpretable functional intermediate language and interpreter.
-It prioritizes staying low-LoC enough to be able to rewrite it on any other tech stack any time, over other concerns.
-At the time of writing, the core "parsing" / loading in this Go-based implementation is ~40 LoCs (the choice of a JSON code format is similarly motivated by the goal to allow for swift re-implementations in any contemporary or future lang / tech stack), the core interpretation / eval'ing parts around ~55 LoCs, basic AST node types and their `String()` implementations around ~40 LoCs, and helpers for injecting or extracting "lists of ints" (strings at the end of the day) into / from run time another ~40 LoCs.
-All counts approximate and net, excluding comments.
+_atem_ is both a minimal and low-level interpreted functional intermediate language and its reference interpreter.
+It prioritizes staying low-LoC enough to be able to port it to any other tech stack swiftly, over other concerns.
+At the time of writing, the "parsing" / loading in this Go-based implementation is ~40 LoCs (the choice of a JSON code format too is motivated by the goal to allow for swift re-implementations in any contemporary or future lang / tech stack), the interpreting / eval'ing parts around ~55 LoCs, AST node type formulations and their `JsonSrc()` implementations around ~40 LoCs, and helpers for forcing result "lists of ints" into actual `string`s, another ~40 LoCs.
+All counts approximate and net (excluding comments, blank lines etc).

-This focus doesn't make for the most efficient interpreter in the world, but that isn't the objective for atem.
-The goal is to provide the bootstrapping layer for **atmo**.
-An initial compiler from atmo to atem is being coded in my [toy Lambda Calculus dialect](https://github.com/metaleap/go-machines/tree/master/toylam) and then again in (the initial iteration of) atmo itself.
-The atem interpreter will also suffice / go a long way for REPL purposes and later on abstract / symbolic interpretation / partial evaluation for the experimental type-checking approaches envisioned to be explored within the impending ongoing evolution of atmo once its initial incarnation is birthed.
+This focus doesn't make for the most efficient interpreter in the world, but that isn't the objective for _atem_.
+The goal is to provide the bootstrapping basis for **atmo**.
+An initial compiler from _atmo_ to _atem_ is being coded in my [toy Lambda Calculus dialect](https://github.com/metaleap/go-machines/tree/master/toylam) and then again in (the initial iteration of) _atmo_ itself.
+The _atem_ interpreter will also suffice / go a long way for REPL purposes and later on abstract / symbolic interpretation / partial evaluation for the experimental type-checking approaches envisioned to be explored within the impending ongoing evolution of _atmo_ once its initial incarnation is birthed.

-For "ultimate real-world runtime artifact" purposes, atem isn't intended;
+For "ultimate real-world runtime artifact" purposes, _atem_ isn't intended;
-rather, transpilers and / or compilers to 3rd-party mature and widely enjoyed interpreters / bytecode VMs or intermediate ASM targets such as LLVM would be the envisioned generally-preferable direction anyway, except such trans-/ compilers want to naturally be done in atmo as well, so atem is way to get from nowhere to _there_, and to be _able_ (not forced) to replicate this original bootstrapping on any sort of tech base at any time whenever necessary.
+rather, transpilers and / or compilers to 3rd-party mature and widely enjoyed interpreters / bytecode VMs or intermediate ASM targets like LLVM-IR would be the envisioned generally-preferable direction anyway, except such trans-/ compilers must naturally be done in _atmo_ as well, so _atem_ is way to get from nowhere to _there_, and to be _able_ (not forced) to replicate this original bootstrapping on any sort of tech base at any time whenever necessary.

-The initial inspiration (and iteration) for atem was the elegant and minimalist [SAPL](https://github.com/metaleap/go-machines/tree/master/sapl) approach presented by Jansen / Koopman / Plasmeijer, but unlike the above-linked by-the-paper implementation, atem diverges even in its initial form in various aspects and will continue to evolve various details in tandem with the birthing of atmo.
+The initial inspiration / iteration for _atem_ was the elegantly minimalist [SAPL](https://github.com/metaleap/go-machines/tree/master/sapl) approach presented by Jansen / Koopman / Plasmeijer, but unlike the above-linked "by-the-paper" implementation, _atem_ diverges even in its initial form in various aspects and will continue to evolve various details in tandem with the birthing of _atmo_.

 SAPL's basics still apply for now: all funcs are top-level (no lambdas or other locals), as such support 0 - n args (rather than all-unary).
 There are no names: